scalacenter/scalajs-bundler/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler/static/README.md

 a static HTML page.

 Demonstrates how to:
-- depend on npm packages ;
+- depend on npm packages.
-- differentiate prod/dev builds.